timdewhirst/back-to-cpp/fx_converter.md

 ## Threading and simulation of random walk

-A new thread at random time intervals updates EUR/USD using a random walk.
+- Thread #1.
+The thread at random time intervals updates EUR/JPY using a random walk.
+Price change is caculated using the following formula:

+  $price\_change=\exp^x$

+  $x=\frac{0.05}{\sqrt{\frac{24\times60\times60}{t}}}\times{rand()\times{10^{-4}}}$, where

+  $t$ - time in seconds since the last price change
+  $0.05$ - daily EUR/JPY volatility
+  $rand()$ - a function that returns a random value from a uniform distribution between [0, 1]

+  Both __Bid__ and __Ask__ are updated with the same price change.

+  Price updates are done at random time steps.
+The length of each time step is between 2-5 seconds.

+  This thread will simulate a quote change captured from the market.

-A new thread is "listening" for EUR/JPY quote change, and then updates EUR/JPY, as well as other currencies that have JPY in FX pair.
+- Thread #2.
+The thread is "listening" for EUR/JPY quote change, and then updates EUR/JPY, as well as other currencies that have JPY in FX pair.

+  This thread is responsible for updating all currency pairs that have JPY.
+This is done to simulate that other currencies update in the market so that there is no arbitrage opportunity.

+- Thread #3.
 Main thread is running main fx conversion program.
 Remember, that by the time user inputs all conversion details, the rate could be different.

+  This is the main thread, that starts threads #1 and #2 and then runs the main program logic - currency conversion.
+It asks for currency to convert from, currency convert to, amount, then displays the following line (considering EUR, JPY, 100 was inputted, and EUR/JPY rate is 140.00) and asks for Y/N input.

+  100 EUR -> 14000 JPY @ EUR/JPY 140.00.
+Do you confirm?
+(Y/N)

+  If rate changes while program is waiting for user input, the line above must be updated accordingly (the previous line is replaced), e.g.:

+  100 EUR -> 14010 JPY @ EUR/JPY 140.10.
+Do you confirm?
+(Y/N)